 Ask Before You Adopt

 Adopting a dog from a shelter is usually win-win.
 The adopting family gets a loving pet and the dog gets a safe and loving home.
 However, adopting an abused dog is no easy task.
-Chances are he or she will wreck something in your house at least once, be hard to train and hard to control.
+Chances are he or she will wreck something in your house at least once, be hard to train, and hard to control.
 Ask the shelter about abuse history.
-A vast majority of dogs who are returned to shelters are because of behavior problems in the new home had previously exhibited behavioral problems in the shelter, so if you think an abused dog is too much for you, better to find out earlier than later.
+A vast majority of dogs who are returned to shelters because of behavior problems in the new home had previously exhibited behavioral problems in the shelter, so if you think an abused dog is too much for you, it's better to find out earlier than later.

 Some shelters have training or other programs to increase "adoptability" and reduce risk of return.
 Ask the shelter for information on how to deal with problems that may arise, make sure you have someone to call and talk to at the shelter if you are unsure about the new dog's behavior.

 Signs That Your Prospective Pet May Have Been Abused

 - The dog is scared of people, which may be exhibited either by an attempt to hide or aggressive behavior.

 - He or she doesn't want to play.